duarte152/andy-dashboard/emails_supervisores_prontos.md

 Your 2025 paper in the Internal Medicine Journal on the challenges of implementing generative AI in clinical healthcare struck a particular chord.
 The patterns you describe - around governance, communication infrastructure, and the gap between technical deployment and clinical adoption - are exactly what I work with daily.
 At Laudite, I have seen firsthand that the quality of the LLM output is rarely the limiting factor; what determines whether a clinical AI tool succeeds is whether the human and organisational layer around it is built with the same rigour as the model itself.

-I have been thinking around questions of how implementation and governance frameworks shape whether clinical AI tools achieve sustained adoption beyond initial deployment - and I would be grateful to be guided by your expertise on where you see the most relevant directions within your current work.
+I have been thinking about how implementation and governance frameworks shape whether clinical AI tools achieve sustained adoption beyond initial deployment - and I would be grateful to be guided by your expertise on where you see the most relevant directions within your current work.

 Before Laudite, I participated in the START Global Fellowship - a remote program run by the University of St. Gallen in Switzerland focused on scaling startups and impactful entrepreneurship.
 I hold a Bachelor's from PUC-Rio (Social Communication, Minor in Entrepreneurship) and served as a Second Lieutenant in the Brazilian Army.
 I also hold Portuguese citizenship.